wp-plugins/continuous-announcement-scroller/readme.txt

 * [Comments/Suggestion](http://www.gopiplus.com/work/2010/09/04/continuous-announcement-scroller/)
 * [About author](http://www.gopiplus.com/work/)

-Continuous announcement scroller wordpress plugin create an announcement widget in the website, it’s not a simply message display instead the message will scroll vertically from bottom to top like roller and many message display at the same time.
+Continuous announcement scroller wordpress plugin create an announcement widget in the website, it's not a simply message display instead the message will scroll vertically from bottom to top like roller and many message display at the same time.
 This plugin will support multilingual content.
 There is separate text management page available in the dashboard to add the announcement content.

 **Features of this plugin**